Luiggy102/ApiList-SwiftUI/README.md

 # Api List

-A simple and fast project for parsing and showing a Json form an external endPont.
+A simple and fast project for parsing and showing a Json from an external endPont.

 Example: